MaxDragonheart/docker-geoserver/Docker-Hub.md

 Geoserver's version 2.20.1, that runs on port 8300 as default with minimum 2GB and maximum 4GB  of RAM.

+Version tagged `low_cost_server` has minimum 512MB and maximum 2GB  of RAM.

 ## Credentials

 Username: `admin`